 The first involves clinical recovery – when someone ‘recovers’ from the illness and no longer experiences its symptoms.

 The second involves personal recovery – recovering a life worth living (without necessarily having a clinical recovery).
 It is about building a life that is satisfying, fulfilling and enjoyable.
 This meaning of recovery is what we use on this web-site.

 This understanding of recovery comes from people who have experienced it, and is based on the idea that each person should be able to feel in control of, and take decisions about, their own lives, rather than simply doing what a health professional tells them.

-The most widely cited definition of personal recovery in mental illness was written by Bill Anthony, now a professor emeritus at the Boston Center for Psychiatric Rehabilitation in the USA.
+The most widely cited definition of personal recovery in mental illness was published by Bill Anthony.
 In 1993, he wrote that recovery is described by consumer/survivors/clients as:

 Researchers around the world are focusing on finding ways of supporting people’s personal recovery and encouraging mental health professionals to work in a recovery-orientated way.

 This means acknowledging the expert knowledge every person has about their own illness and symptoms, and working together to take joint decisions about what treatment is appropriate.

 It also means helping each person to live well and to achieve their individual recovery goals – getting a job, or making new friends, or learning a new skill, for example.

 Many governments now support recovery as a principle they want to put into practice within mental health services.
 Research teams are investigating the best way of doing that – for example, the employment of peer professionals and the setting up of new sorts of services such as Recovery Colleges.
 In a Recovery College, people with mental health problems are given the opportunity to access training and education programmes designed to help them on their road to recovery and give them the skills and confidence they need to get on with their lives.

 In England, the government published the mental health strategy No health without mental health in February 2011.